soradotwav/AdventOfCode2023/README.md

 I did not 100% optimize any of my solutions as I just focus on solving them in not the worst way to not only have less pressure on myself to focus too much on these little problems, to have more fun, and to give a more approachable solution.

+If this repo helped you with completing Advent of Code please make sure to star this repo!
+It would mean a lot!

 ## 📁 Structure

 Each day's puzzle solution is organized as follows: